bassamanator/Sovol-SV06-firmware/README.md

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.
 Use at your own risk.

-⚠️ I am only 99% confident that this branch is production ready.
-Proceed with caution.

 🙏🏻🙌🏻 A big thanks to [transistor1](https://github.com/transistor1) for getting this `printer.cfg` up an running to begin with.

 ## Installation Instructions